 Are there any merit awards available at Madeira?

 Yes.
-Madeira awards select students financial assistance based on their academic achievements.
+Madeira awards select students merit awards based on their academic achievements and citizenship.
+Students are automatically considered for these scholarships based on their application for admission.
 Students will be notified of their scholarship status in early March along with their admission decision.

 Is the financial aid program confidential?